The local leave and pass area is defined as a 90-minute drive from #DoverAFB. Squadron commanders may extend the local area to a 6-hour radius.

 Gatherings should be limited to no more than 50 people or no more than 60% of the maximum occupancy, except in large and outdoor venues where social distancing can be maintained.
 Face coverings will be required where social distancing of at least six feet cannot be maintained, such as in customer service facilities and high-traffic areas (e.g. commissary, Base Exchange, Express, etc.).

-SCHOOL AND CHILDCARE - Governor John Carney has directed all Delaware state schools are closed for the remainder of the school year.
 The Child Development Center and Youth Center are open for identified personnel only during reduced manning.

 BASE FACILITY CLOSURE/OPERATING HOURS